duanzhuojun/cs149_Fa24_Duan/chapter_1_notes.md

 - Rerun flake8 by pressing `Up+Enter` in the shell
 - If you finish early, delete setup.cfg and go all the way PEP 8
    - Our config does not enforce all of PEP 8's requirements
-- Every Python file you submit to gradescop must include a docstring at the top that includes the following lines: (1) a short description, (2) your name, and (3) the date.
+- Every Python file for homework you submit to gradescop must include a docstring at the top that includes the following lines: (1) a short description, (2) a long description, (3) your name, and (4) the date.
 [Read more](https://w3.cs.jmu.edu/cs149/f24/info/docstyle/)
   ```
   Module for determining how many cakes are needed for a party.

   This program will prompt the use to enter the number of guests, how
   many slices are in each cake, and how many slices each guest will eat.
   It will then print a nicely formatted report describing how many cakes
   will be needed and how many slices will be left over.

   Author: Fernando Corbató
   Version: 10/30/2024
   ```

 ## Mini lectures/Demos